 - Cut your waste

-It’s easy to lose track of how much food we throw away, but buying too much food causes a strain on natural resources, which can impact our communities.
+It’s easy to lose track of how much food we throw away.
+Buying too much food causes a strain on natural resources, which can impact our communities.
 If you want to see first-hand how much you’re wasting, pop all of your leftovers in a bucket for a week, and see how quickly it piles up.
-To find easy steps to reduce your food waste, turn to page X.

 - Catch the rain

-Water butts may not be the most glamorous accessories to have in your back garden, but they’re a small way you can help the planet.
+Water butts may not be the most glamorous accessories to have in your back garden, but they’re a small way to help the planet.
 By collecting rain water and using it to replenish your garden during the dry summer months, you’ll be reducing your water use.
-If you don’t have the space for a water butt, reuse bath water or collect the water which usually goes straight down the drain when you’re waiting to heat up your shower.
+If you don’t have the space for a water butt, reuse bath water.
+Alternatively, collect the water which usually goes straight down the drain when you’re waiting to heat up your shower.

 - Give a makeover